johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/XC.9 Emergency Operations.md

 - Emergency procedures^[Also in [[XC.10 Lost Procedures and Diversion to Alternates]]]

 ### Required Homework
-- [ ] Memorize emergency flows (you may wish to rent an aircraft and practice on the ground, although a picture also works)
+- [ ] Memorize emergency flows (you may wish to reserve an aircraft and practice on the ground, although a picture also works)

 ### Recommended Homework
 - [ ] Chair fly all emergencies in [[POH]]